-Injured Sexton to miss France game
+Sexton out of Ireland's game in France

 Captain Johnny Sexton will miss Ireland's Six Nations game against France in Paris on Saturday after injuring his hamstring in training.

-Joey Carbery replaces the 36-year-old fly-half in the only change to the starting side from the win over Wales.
+Joey Carbery replaces Sexton at fly-half in the only change to the starting line-up from the win against Wales.

-Lock forward James Ryan will skipper the side in Sexton's absence.
+Second row James Ryan will skipper the side in the absence of the 36-year-old.

 British and Irish Lions Iain Henderson and Robbie Henshaw are on the bench after missing the Wales game because they lacked match fitness.

-Their inclusion means forward Ryan Baird and outside centre James Hume drop out of the matchday 23.
+Their inclusion means lock forward Ryan Baird and outside centre James Hume drop out of the matchday 23.

 Ireland: Keenan; Conway, Ringrose, Aki, Hansen; Carbery, Gibson-Park; Porter, Kelleher, Furlong; Beirne, Ryan (c); Doris, van der Flier, Conan.